Reading time: 4 minutes

 A simple Google search can give you information on a company’s dividend and franking policies, or you can go to their website.

-Financial advisers and brokers should be able to provide you recommended lists of high yielding stocks with good fundamentals.
+Financial advisers and brokers should be able to provide you recommended lists of high-yielding stocks with good fundamentals.

-You can also find the information for yourself via online broker sites or free sites such as marketindex.com.au, which regularly updates its list of ASX top dividend yields.
+You can also find the information yourself via online broker sites or free sites such as marketindex.com.au, which regularly updates its list of ASX top dividend yields.

 Happy hunting!